aqiu384/p5r-walkthrough/src/walkthrough.md

 * Justice Rank 10 (Auto)
 ##### Evening
 * Call Kawakami for massage
-* Trade Legendary Yaki-Imo for Heat Riser Supplement x3
+* Trade Legendary Yaki-Imo for Empowering Ofuda x3
 * Fishing (Proficiency +2)
+* **Choose to "I want to keep our promise." before going to bed**

 ---
 #### Mon 11/28